Shapley Value Approximation Based on k-Additive Games: Empirical Evaluation

-First to mention is that \emph{SVA}$k_{\text{ADD}}$ competes consistently with Stratified SVARM for the best approximation performance across most datasets.
-Although for a very low number of function evaluations \emph{SVA}$k_{\text{ADD}}$ achieves an error greater than some other approaches (specially \emph{Stratified SVARM}), at some point during the approximation process it converges faster to the exact Shapley values and leaves it competitors with a considerable margin behind, especially for local feature attribution.
-The comparison with \emph{KernelSHAP} provides mixed results.
-For Adult, Big Five and FIFA datasets, \emph{SVA}$k_{\text{ADD}}$ converged faster to the exact Shaley values whereas for Titanic and IMDB datasets, \emph{KernelSHAP} achieves a better performance.
+First to mention is that \emph{SVA}$k_{\text{ADD}}$ competes consistently with \emph{Stratified SVARM} and \emph{KernelSHAP} for the best approximation performance across all datasets.
+Although for a very low number of function evaluations \emph{SVA}$k_{\text{ADD}}$ achieves an error greater than some other approaches, at some point during the approximation process it converges faster to the exact Shapley values and leaves it competitors with a considerable margin behind, especially for local feature attribution on the \emph{Adult} and \emph{ImageNet} dataset.
+In comparison to \emph{KernelSHAP} our method \emph{SVA}$k_{\text{ADD}}$ converges faster to the exact Shaley values for the \emph{Adult}, \emph{Big Five}, \emph{ImageNet}, and \emph{Wine} dataset, whereas for the \emph{Titanic} and \emph{Breast Cancer} dataset, \emph{KernelSHAP} achieves a better performance to which \emph{SVA}$k_{\text{ADD}}$ catches up with sufficient budget.